CHILD ADHD Assessments in the UK

 ADHD ASSESSMENT VS NHS WAITING TIMES

 Many parents choose private assessment because of long NHS waiting lists, which can often stretch to 12–24 months or more.
 During this time, many children continue to struggle at school without formal support or understanding.
+A private child ADHD assessment UK allows:

 Faster access to diagnosis